arnold2957/generate_music_based_emotion/README.md

 ### Step 1 Extra Feature

-Firstly, we should explain the words we will used in the next:
+Above all, we should explain the words we will used in the next:
 1. **'emotion label'**: a $1\times 2$ vector, include 2 real numbers.
 One for the value of Arousal and another for the value of Valence in the V-A emotion model.
 2. **'data'**: one music song in the dataset, should be more than 45 seconds long, with 60 emotion labels.
 3. **'fragment'**: one data have 60 half-second fragment.
 Each fragment corresponds to one emotion label.